 The land is not all romantic.
 The silence can be challenged by flies crawling over your face, dingos barking in the night, extreme heat and dust storms to name but a few.

 Out there you meet the contrast of life.
 The highs and the lows.

 Now, you might wonder what is so special about me running workshops in Alice Springs.
 Can’t a local do this?

-The work I do, which I lovingly call Ocean*, has its roots in a model called Family Constellation.
+The work I do, has its roots in a model called Family Constellation.
 It is a combination of traditional wisdom and rituals, modern family therapy and systemic thinking.
 The originator, Bert Hellinger, developed it after living with the Zulus in South Africa for 12 years.
-I have taken his original form further, and included Organisational Constellation, a Solution-Focused approach, presence and my experience of 30 odd years in personal growth and meditation.
+I have taken his original form further, and included Organisational Constellation, a Solution-Focused approach.
+I’ve combined this with a presence built on my experience of 30+ years of personal growth and meditation.

-It is not just that my work is unique.
+It is not just that my work is unique, and that I am well experienced.
 The workshops I run out there gain power through the depth of the land.
-In addition, the sincerity of the people, who have come to these workshops over the years and grown together, makes them even more special.
+In addition, the sincerity of the people, who have come to these workshops over the years and grown together, makes the workshops even more special.